 Big Tobacco wins round in U.S court

-Supreme Court declines to inervene over question of $280-billion penalty.
+Supreme Court declines to intervene over question of $280-billion penalty.

-Washington – The U.S Supreme Court refused Monday to allow the Bush administraiton to pursue a $280-billion penalty against tobacco companies on claims they misled the public about the dangers of smoking.
+Washington – The U.S Supreme Court refused Monday to allow the Bush administration to pursue a $280-billion penalty against tobacco companies on claims they misled the public about the dangers of smoking.

 The decision, a major victory for cigarette makers, was not unexpected because the government’s case is still pending and the federal judge who presided over the nine-month trial has not yet decided whether tobacco companies are guilty of wrong-doing.
 The Supreme Court declined, without comment, to intervene.